What is EM1?

 You should squeeze the bottle after using it to let as much air out as possible before closing the lid.
 This will keep EM1 fresh for longer.

-Use within 3months after opening.
+Use within 3 months after opening.

-Diluted solutions should be used within 1-2days, so be careful not to mix more than you will need.
+Diluted solutions should be used within 1-2 days, so be careful not to mix more than you will need.

-One person has reported having a bad reaction to EM1, so I recommend that everyone test EM1 first by smelling it and see if any reaction occurs.
+One person has reported having a bad reaction to EM1, so I recommend everyone to test EM1 first by smelling it and see if any reaction occurs.
 If not, apply a small quantity on the skin on the inside of the wrist and let it dry.
-Wait to see if any reaction occurs until after the next day.
+Wait to see if any reaction occurs until the next day.